 It may enhance your leg strength, motor control, and reaction time.
 Moreover, this will correct your posture in skating.

 Now, which foot do you push with on a skateboard?
 If you still don’t know, you can always go back here and retry the tips we have given you.
 And again, we won’t get tired of reminding you to just take it slow and easy and try to practice consistently — it plays a huge role in your improvement.

-We hope you find this article helpful in pushing with front foot on skateboard!
+We hope you find this article helpful in pushing with the front foot on a skateboard!